 - (macOS) Prevent bootloader from clearing DYLD environment variables when running in onefile mode, in order to make behavior consistent with onedir mode. (#7973) - (Windows) Fix unintentional randomization of library search path order in the binary dependency analysis step.
 The incorrect order of search paths would result in defunct builds when using both pywin32 and PyQt5, PyQt6, PySide2, or PySide6, as it would prevent the python's copy of VCRUNTIME140_1.dll from being collected into the top-level application directory due to it being shadowed by the Qt-provided copy.
-Consequently, the application would fail with ImportError: DLL load failed while importing pywintypes: The specified module could not be found. (#7978) - Fix PyInstaller.utils.hooks.collect_entry_point() so that it returns module names (without class names).
+Consequently, the application would fail with ImportError: DLL load failed while importing pywintypes: The specified module could not be found. (#7978) - Ensure that main is always in the list of modules to exclude, to prevent a program or a library that attempts to import main from pulling PyInstaller itself into frozen application bundle. (#7956) - Fix PyInstaller.utils.hooks.collect_entry_point() so that it returns module names (without class names).
 This matches the behavior of previous PyInstaller versions that regressed in PyInstaller v6.0.0 during transition from pkg_resources to importlib.metadata. (#7958) - Fix TypeError: process_collected_binary() got an unexpected keyword argument 'strip' error when UPX compression is enabled. (#7998) - Validate binaries returned by analysis of ctypes calls in collected modules; the analysis might return files that are in PATH but are not binaries, which then cause errors during binary dependency analysis.
 An example of such problematic case is the gmsh package on Windows, where ctypes.util.find_library('gmsh') ends up resolving the python script called gmsh in the environment's Scripts directory. (#7984)